umbaughl8410/WHSTechNotes/Journal.md

 # September 10, 2024
+made my journal.

+#september 11, 2024
-Me and Thaden coded our drone to make it fly and move around.
+Me and thaden coded our drone to make it fly and move around.